chandan-u/Occupancy-Detection-Prediction-models/README.md

 # Occupancy Detection using Room Attributes( such as Temperature, humidity etc):

+The following project is about implementing a prediction model to detect room-oocupany based on certain features such as Room temperature etc. It is a binary classification task to detect weather there is a person in the room or not.